The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in Oxford? Here’s where to start.

 It’s educational, but the real joy is simply appreciating the dramatic plantings, which somehow look good at any time of the year.

-The glasshouses are my personal favourite part of the garden – a stroll through them transports you to different parts of the world, where tropical palms grow taller than houses, or where desert cacti burst into rare blooms.
+The glasshouses are our favourite part of the garden – a stroll through them transports you to different parts of the world, where tropical palms grow taller than houses, or where desert cacti burst into rare blooms.

 There we are – the top things to do in Oxford.
 Are you ready to explore?